 - Can you answer any and/or all questions via email?

 - Will you actually do the research for me?

 - How long will a Research Consultation take?

 A Research Consultation is a meeting with a Reference Librarian, who has looked into a subject or topic of interest to find the best sources available, both within the library and beyond it.
 The Research Consultation will demonstrate how to find these sources - books, articles, and all other types of research/information materials.
-Research Consultations may be scheduled for an in-person meeting at the Thomas Jefferson or Barnes Libraries, or for an Email response, advising of both paper and electronic resources available on a topic.
+Research Consultations may be scheduled for an in-person meeting at the Thomas Jefferson Library, or for an Email response, advising of both paper and electronic resources available on a topic.

 Groups that are all working on a single subject are welcome to meet with a Librarian as a group.
 If a group has a similar, or even the same, assignment, but different responsibilities or different topics, each member should schedule an individual Research Consultation.
 If you are not sure if your group needs to meet as individuals, ask a Reference Librarian.

 If you submit a request for an in-person Research Consultation, you will be contacted via email after noon the following business day with the date and time of your appointment.
 If you have a problem with the scheduled time and date you may request to reschedule.

 If you schedule a Consultation by Email, we will try to get you your results within 1 to 2 working days.
 However, there may be reasons for a delay.
 For example, if your needs are complex or unclear, we will contact you for clarification.
 In general, you will want to set up a Research Consultation as early as possible before a paper or project is due so you can best benefit from our efforts.